-Fig. 6 Test Specimen For Bond Strength Test (Pull-Out Test)
+Fig. 6 Test Specimen for Bond Strength Test (Pull-Out Test)

 12.2 Testing Equipment

 The testing machine for pull-out tests shall be capable of accurately applying the prescribed load.

 The loading plate shall have a hole through which the FRP bar shall pass.
 The diameter of the hole in the loading plate shall be two times to three times the diameter of the FRP bar.